U.S. Department of State Seal

 Best Practices for Volunteering Abroad

-LGBTQI+ Travelers: Malaysia’s penal code criminalizes homosexual acts, termed “carnal intercourse against the order of nature,” leading to punishment of up to 20 years in prison and/or whipping, and police periodically raid LGBTQI+ frequented nightclubs and events.
-Foreign same-sex marriages or civil unions are not recognized as legally valid.
-Several states in Malaysia have instated Islamic Sharia laws, applying to male and female Muslims, criminalizing same-sex activity with up to three years imprisonment and whipping.
-Transgender individuals have been arrested and charged with "indecent behavior,” and received fines and prison sentences of up to three months.
-Transgender individuals may also be denied entry to Malaysia at the discretion of the Malaysian immigration authorities.
-LGBTQI+ individuals may face discrimination or even violence, especially in more conservative rural areas.
-See LGBTQI+ Travel Information page and section 6 of our Human Rights Report for further details.
+LGBTQI+ Travelers: Malaysia’s laws make homosexual acts illegal.
+Punishments can be up to 20 years in prison and/or whipping.
+Police sometimes raid nightclubs and events that are popular with LGBTQI+ travelers.
+Same-sex marriages and civil unions performed in other countries are not legally recognized.
+Some Malaysian states have Islamic Sharia laws that apply to male and female Muslims.
+These laws make same-sex activity illegal with punishments up to three years in prison and whipping.
+Transgender individuals can be arrested and charged with "indecent behavior.”
+They can face fines and sentences of up to three months in prison.
+They may also be denied entry to Malaysia at the border.
+LGBTQI+ persons might face discrimination or violence, especially in more conservative rural areas.
+Visit our LGBTQI+ Travel Information page and section 6 of our Human Rights Report for further details.

 See our Travelers with Disabilities page.